chromatone/chromatone.center/content/theory/color/index.md

 [Color models](./models/index.md) study shows the research and the maths behind modern methods of reproducing any given color on the screen or on printed media.

 We list 12 [Main colors names](./names/index.md) to make sure we can use them later as 12 notes correspondents.
-And here comes the [Modal interplay](./interplay/index.md) approach that we use to expand average human music potential with visual aid.

 <YoutubeEmbed video="1i8s8knHFTs" />